nvu99/cppLib/vector.md

 Returns <b>true</b> if this vector contains no elements.<br>
 Usage: ```vector.isEmpty();```
 <h4>int size();</h4>
-Returns the number of elements in this vector<br>
+Returns the number of elements in this vector.<br>
 Usage: ```vector.size();```